MicrosoftDocs/SupportArticles-docs/support/sql/connect/fail-run-large-batch-sql-statements.md

 ## Cause

-When processing the results of a batch, SQL Server fills the output buffer of the connection with the result sets that are created by the batch.
-These result sets must be processed by the client application.
-If you're executing a large batch with multiple result sets, SQL Server fills that output buffer until it hits an internal limit and can't continue to process more result sets.
-At that point, control returns to the client.
+When processing the results of a batch, SQL Server fills the connection output buffer with the results that come from the batch.
+These results must be processed by the client application.
+If you're executing a large batch with multiple result sets (multiple statements producing results), SQL Server fills that output buffer until it hits an internal limit and can't continue until the client application starts consuming those results.
 When the client starts to consume the result sets, SQL Server starts to execute the batch again because there's now available memory in the output buffer.

 In many cases, you encounter this problem when you connect to the SQL Server by using the Named pipes protocol or the Shared memory (LPC) protocol.
 This is because of the internal buffer size that SQL Server has available for the different protocols.